 If you don’t have any cumin seeds you can add the same amount of ground cumin later with the other ground spices, but cumin seeds are best.

-When the seeds start to sizzle and pop and turn a medium-brown color, add in the grated ginger and crushed garlic and fry for 1-2 minutes until the raw smell of the garlic has gone.
+When the seeds start to sizzle and pop and turn a medium-brown color like the photo above (do not let them turn dark brown or blacken, they will be bitter), add in the grated ginger and crushed garlic and fry for 1-2 minutes until the raw smell of the garlic has gone.
 Then add in the blended tomato and onion.

 It may bubble up a lot, but just turn down the heat to medium and stir continuously until it stops sputtering, and cook two minutes.